My-Little-Forum/mylittleforum/modules/bad-behavior/README.txt

 For complete documentation and installation instructions, please visit http://www.bad-behavior.ioerror.us/

+== Screenshots ==

+1. Most of the time, only spammers see this.
+In the rare event a human winds up here, a way out is provided.
+This may involve removing malicious software from the user's computer, changing firewall settings or other simple fixes which will immediately grant access again.

 == Release Notes ==

 = Bad Behavior 2.0 Known Issues =

+* Bad Behavior 2.0 requires MySQL 4.1 or later and PHP 4.3 or later.
+Bad Behavior 2.1 requires MySQL 5.0 or later and PHP 5.2 or later.

-* Bad Behavior may be unable to protect cached pages on MediaWiki.
+* Bad Behavior is unable to protect internally cached pages on MediaWiki.
+Only form submissions will be protected.

 * When upgrading from version 2.0.19 or prior on MediaWiki and WordPress, you must remove the old version of Bad Behavior from your system manually before manually installing the new version.
 Other platforms are not affected by this issue.

-* The basic functionality of Bad Behavior on WordPress requires version 1.2 or later.
-The management page for WordPress, which allows browsing Bad Behavior's logs, requires version 2.1 or later.
-Users of older versions should use phpMyAdmin to browse Bad Behavior's logs, or upgrade WordPress.
+* Bad Behavior on WordPress requires version 2.7 or later.
+Users of older versions should upgrade WordPress prior to installing Bad Behavior.

-* On WordPress when using WordPress Advanced Cache (WP-Cache) or WP-Super Cache, Bad Behavior requires a patch to WP-Cache or WP-Super Cache in order to protect Cached pages.
-Bad Behavior cannot protect Super Cached pages.
+* On WordPress when using WP-Super Cache, Bad Behavior must be enabled in WP-Super Cache's configuration in order to protect PHP Cached or Legacy Cached pages.
+Bad Behavior cannot protect mod_rewrite cached (Super Cached) pages.

-  Edit the wp-content/plugins/wp-cache/wp-cache-phase1.php or wp-content/plugins/wp-super-cache/wp-cache-phase1.php file and find the following two lines at around line 34 (line 56 in WP-Super Cache):

-`	if (! ($meta = unserialize(@file_get_contents($meta_pathname))) )
-		return true;`

-  Immediately after this, insert the following line:

-`	require_once( ABSPATH . 'wp-content/plugins/Bad-Behavior/bad-behavior-generic.php');`

-  Then visit your site.
-Everything should work normally, but spammers will not be able to access your cached pages either.

 * When using Bad Behavior in conjunction with Spam Karma 2, you may see PHP warnings when Spam Karma 2 displays its internally generated CAPTCHA.
 This is a design problem in Spam Karma 2.
 Contact the author of Spam Karma 2 for a fix.

+== Upgrade Notice ==

+= 2.0.40 =

+This release fixes a security issue.
+Upgrade as soon as possible.